Sick0M0de/artimes-hyperion/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 Feel free to use, fork, or contribute to the madness—join the hunt!
 **“Silence the world.
-Focus the chaos.
+Focus the yourself.
 Unleash your Hyperion—Dante would approve (with a stylish hair flip)!”**